Walter Hore-Ruthven, 10th Lord Ruthven of Freeland: Early life

-Ruthven was the son of Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland, 1st Baron Ruthven of Gowrie, and of his wife Lady Caroline Annesley Gore, a daughter of Philip Gore, 4th Earl of Arran.
+Ruthven was born at 117, Sloane Street in Chelsea, London, the son of Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland, 1st Baron Ruthven of Gowrie, and of his wife Lady Caroline Annesley Gore, a daughter of Philip Gore, 4th Earl of Arran.
 He was educated at Eton College.

 Military career

-In 1887, aged seventeen, Hore-Ruthven was commissioned as a second lieutenant into the 3rd (Militia) battalion of the Argyll and Sutherland Highlanders.
-On 25 July 1891 he transferred to regular service in the Scots Guards, was promoted to lieutenant on 12 February 1896 and to captain on 11 October 1899.
+In June 1887, aged seventeen, Hore-Ruthven was commissioned as a second lieutenant into the 3rd (Militia) Battalion of the Argyll and Sutherland Highlanders.

+On 25 July 1891 he transferred to regular service in the Scots Guards as a second lieutenant, was promoted to lieutenant on 12 February 1896 and, after being seconded for service on the staff in January 1898, to captain on 11 October 1899.

 He served in the Second Boer War and took part in the Battle of Magersfontein on 10–11 December 1899, in which a defending Boer force defeated the advancing British forces with heavy casualties for the latter.
 He was mentioned in the despatch from Lord Methuen describing the battle.
 On 1 January 1902, he was appointed regimental Adjutant of the Scots Guards.

+In April 1908 he was made a deputy assistant adjutant general.

-Ruthven later served in the First World War.
+Ruthven later served in the First World War, becoming a GSO1 in succession to Lieutenant Colonel William Thwaites in June 1915.
 He succeeded as 2nd Baron Ruthven of Gowrie and as 10th Lord Ruthven of Freeland in 1921.

-After the war he became Commander of the Bangalore Brigade in India and in 1924 he was appointed Major-General commanding the Brigade of Guards and General Officer Commanding London District.
-In 1929 he was made Lieutenant Governor of Guernsey.
+After the war he became commander of the Bangalore Brigade in India and was promoted to substantive major general in January 1923.
+In 1924 he was appointed Major-General commanding the Brigade of Guards and general officer commanding (GOC) London District.
+In 1929, he was made lieutenant governor of Guernsey.
 He retired in 1935.

 Personal life

-In 1895, Ruthven married Jean Leslie Lampson, a granddaughter of Curtis Lampson, and they had four children:
+In 1895, Ruthven married Jean Leslie Lampson, a granddaughter of Curtis Lampson, and they had four daughters: